chen-assert/cccbd_web/Document/01_system_draft.md

 we usally use these functions to get one object contains our desired information. in the client-side we need specific different claims, the number of claims and product's details. the problem in this stage, is we should hava correct api and clearly thought, using console.log print out the object to check. others funcitions, we only implement this function and using in corrent div to get we goal.

-#### 4.1.2.3 Functions that have no parameters, and only request for database information.
+#### 4.1.2.3 Functions that have no parameters, and only request for database information

 In order to get many lists. we send a request to url and return a list that contains all the objects to satisfy the constraints.